margaridav27/feup-sdle/exam summary.md

 ## Herlihy’s Method for Quorums-Consensus Replicated ADT

+I highly recommend reading the paper [A Quorum-Consensus Replication Method for Abstract Data Types, by Maurice Herlihy](https://www.cs.utexas.edu/~lorenzo/corsi/cs395t/04S/notes/p32-herlihy.pdf)

 - **timestamps** instead of version numbers
   - clients are able to generate timestamps that can be totally ordered, which will be consistent to that seen by an omniscient observer, hence guaranteeing linearizability
 - **logs** instead of versions
 - **read**
   - client uses the timestamp instead of the version to identify a replica that is up-to-date
 - **write**
-  - there is no need to read the versions from an initial quorum, because the timestamp generation already guarantees that the total order is consistent with the order seen by an omniscient observer
+  - there is no need to read the versions from an initial quorum, because the timestamp generation already guarantees that the total order is consistent w/ the order seen by an omniscient observer
   - client needs only write the new state to a final quorum

-One disadvantage is that logs grow indefinitely -> is enough to keep the **horizon timestamp**, i.e. the timestamp of the enq entry of the most recently dequeued item (because if an item A has been dequeued, all items enqueued before A must have been dequeued), and **a log with only enq entries, whose timestamps are later than the horizon timestamp**
+One disadvantage is that logs grow indefinitely -> is enough to keep the **horizon timestamp**, i.e. the timestamp of the enq entry of the most recently dequeued item (because if an item A has been dequeued, all items enqueued before A must have been dequeued), and **a log w/ only enq entries, whose timestamps are later than the horizon timestamp**

 Only one constraint is imposed: